The Wiretap Channel with Generalized Feedback: Secure Communication and Key Generation: Summary of Main Results

-\begin{remark} The outer bound~\eqref{eq:theo_KA-OB-rate} is the union of the secrecy capacity of the wiretap channel $p(y_c z_c \vert x_c)$, the first two terms on the right-hand side of~\eqref{eq:theo_KA-OB-rate}, and the secret key capacity of the WTC with a public noiseless channel and correlated sources~\cite[Thm.
+\begin{remark} The upper bound~\eqref{eq:theo_KA-OB-rate} is the sum of the secrecy capacity of the wiretap channel $p(y_c z_c \vert x_c)$, the first two terms on the right-hand side of~\eqref{eq:theo_KA-OB-rate}, and the secret key capacity of the WTC with a public noiseless channel and correlated sources~\cite[Thm.
 2.6]{csiszar_common_2000}, the other two terms in~\eqref{eq:theo_KA-OB-rate}. \end{remark}

-\begin{remark} Although the outer bounds in Theorems~\ref{theo-OB} and~\ref{theo-KA-OB} are derived under the assumption that Alice observes its source sequence causally, both outer bounds are valid even if Alice has \emph{non-causal} access to it. \end{remark}
+\begin{remark} Although the upper bounds in Theorems~\ref{theo-OB} and~\ref{theo-KA-OB} are derived under the assumption that Alice observes its source sequence causally, both upper bounds are valid even if Alice has \emph{noncausal} access to it. \end{remark}